 Are the medications I’m taking to manage kidney disease impacting my everyday activities and ability to work?

-Do I have medical exams, labs, evaluation reports from the last 90 days?
+Do I have medical exams, labs, and evaluation reports from the last 90 days?

 Have I undergone a bone or kidney biopsy or received hemodialysis?